ehabit/mochadick/content/post/spec/items.md

 ### Blocks

-##### Woodworker's Workbench
+##### Woodworker's Bench

 This is used to craft boat components necessary to construct whaling boats.

 ##### Boatworks

-A multiblock structure used to build new whaling boats.
+Used to build new whaling boats.
 Allows players to attach upgrades to their vessels.

 ##### Whale Oil Furnace